bfopengradient/NLP_ROBERTA/README.md

 In the accompanying file of this repo is a quick test of a ROBERTA pre-trained(MNLI) model.

-As background I use neural network models like these to help analyse and classify electronic communications within the financial services industry domain.
+As background I use neural network models to help analyse and classify electronic communications within the financial services industry domain.

 Link to research paper on Roberta: https://arxiv.org/pdf/1907.11692.pdf